carlosrosan/data_engineering/README.md

 The script allows to set up how long back the user needs to query data, how frequent, and where to store it.

-The proyect also consist in the data warehouse ingestion of the .csv output files, but that can be made using an ETL software solution, suchn as ADF, SSIS, and others.
+The proyect also consist in the data warehouse ingestion of the .csv output files, but that can be made using an ETL software solution, such as ADF, SSIS, and others.